Don't Become a Victim: Twelve Tips on How to Protect Yourself From Trafficking

 In addition, Traffickers target vulnerable young people who have low self-esteem and may be looking for love or acceptance.

 There are many ways in which a sex trafficker will hunt for their next target, including places such as malls, schools, and social media.
-They will even search for unsuspecting victims in the grocery stores or wait for them in the parking lots.
+They will even search for unsuspecting victims in the grocery store or wait for them in the parking lot.

 However, there are certain precautions you can take to protect yourself and your loved ones.
 Here are some basic tips to help you stay safe.